jedld/resugan/README.md

 # Resugan

 Simple, powerful and unobstrusive event driven architecture framework for ruby.
 This gem provides a base framework in order to build a more powerful event based system on top of it.
+Events cuts across multiple objects and allows you to cleanly separate business logic to other cross cutting concerns like analytics and logging.
+Multiple events are consolidated allowing you to efficiently batch related operations together.

 ## Installation